-It’s probably not the most efficient and recommended way of performing sales, but it’s extremely simple and accessible to everyone – office packages are widely taught at schools.
+It’s probably not the most efficient and recommended way of performing sales.
+However, it’s extremely simple and accessible to everyone as office packages are widely taught at schools.

 MS Excel, Google Spreadsheets, or alternatives are much more common in sales than you may think.
 Spreadsheets started many salespeople’s careers.
 It is a very popular tool among salespeople and a lot are proficient in its use.

 Spreadsheets can be a simple and efficient way to organize information and calculate numbers.
 They can also serve as efficient lead trackers.
 Just enter an input date, lead name, lead email and phone number.
-You may also define the funnel state, the name of a person who is nurturing this lead, and notes.
+You may also define the funnel state, the name of a person who is nurturing this lead, and other notes.

 You can see the number of leads and sales per salesperson per day and stage using filters or pivot tables.
 Similarly, you can track cold calls and emails or closed deals.
 It’s even easier when you download a ready-to-use template from any sales repository.

-Like text editors, cloud-based spreadsheets are easy to share and collaborate with, and many people are familiar with them before entering the job market.
+Like text editors, cloud-based spreadsheets are easy to share and collaborate with.
+Many people are familiar with them before entering the job market.
 It eliminates the risk of deleting customer data.
 This cloud-based tool allows you to see the history of the file and shows every change.
 Furthermore, restoring everything makes it easier.

 Trello and other Kanban boards

-Project management tools can also be used as CRM alternatives.
+CRM alternatives include some project management tools.
 It’s possible to set up free and popular Kanban boards like Trello to meet your sales team’s needs.
 The most straightforward sales kanban board may consist of such five columns:

 Another board example, more detailed and proposed directly by Trello is:

-Of course, boards can be adjusted to the needs of a specific team, and Trello shares various ready-to-use templates.
+Of course, boards can be adjusted to the needs of a specific team.
+Trello shares various ready-to-use templates.

-Each lead can be easily moved between the boards, which shows the overall sales flow and a stage the lead is currently on.
+Each lead can be easily moved between the boards.
+This allows to show the overall sales flow and a stage the lead is currently on.
 Such boards are also available for everyone who has access, no matter the location or the device they use.

 Email seems to be the most prominent and straightforward way to contact leads and customers.

-It is the most common way to communicate with anyone online in the written form.
-No wonder it’s massively used by salespeople around the world.
+It is the most common way to communicate with anyone online in written form.
+No wonder salespeople around the world massively use email.

 Advanced mailboxes, such as Gmail, have become much more than messaging tools.
 We all know that Gmail allows us to send and receive emails.
 It also gathers contact information.
 Moreover, Gmail offers calendar integration, notifications, tasks, tags, filters, and other valuable features that salespeople can use.
 Gmail integrates well with other tools that belong to the Google Workspace ecosystem and is easy to use on mobile.

 However, even Gmail has some limitations.
 First of all, it doesn’t allow sharing contacts with other people, which is a significant bottleneck in sales.

 Shared Contacts for Gmail solves this issue by letting salespeople share and update different contact information with each other.
 Your email can become a fully functional sales tool thanks to this small but powerful feature.
-More than that, Shared Contacts for Gmail is easy to use and accessible.
+More than that, Shared Contacts for Gmail is easy to access and use.